minimapper-ogf/minimapper-ogf/README.md

 Here are a few things I've made:

-- 🔧 **OGFImg** – OGF Image/tile downloader and stitcher, now also lets you download some OGF map layers!
+- **OGFImg** – OGF Image/tile downloader and stitcher, now also lets you download some OGF map layers!
-- 🎮 **HDYCTOGF** – A very quickly made tool to see how did you contribute to OpenGeofiction?
-Was mainly made with ChatGPT and was really more for fun then for anything functional
+- **Wikisoft** - Currently just using a name I pased in instead of the real on accident but its a bare-bones wiki stored in txt files but saved as my own slightly changed version of markdown.
-- 🤖 **Minitracker** – A website that is still very buggy but tracks Roblox games stats.
+- **Minitracker** – A website that is still very buggy but tracks Roblox games stats.
 Based on Rolimons and made to track the games they wont.
-- 🗂️ **Mishota Wiki** – Its just a wiki for my state of Mishota on Opengeofiction.net
+- **HDYCTOGF** – A very quickly made tool to see how did you contribute to OpenGeofiction?
+Was mainly made with ChatGPT and was really more for fun then for anything functional

 ---